 - They are a Washington state resident with a physical, mental or sensory disability, or caring for a child or other family member with a disability;

 - Household income at the start of the savings program is equal to or less than 80% of the county median income, adjusted for household size;

 - Household net assets at the time of application must be at or below $20,000.
 “Household net assets” is the total market value of all assets owned in whole or in part by any household member minus total debts or obligations.
 The value of the primary dwelling unit, one motor vehicle, special needs trusts and similar accounts (including e.g., accounts set up under ABLE Act), and retirement accounts are excluded in calculating net worth;

-- The items to be purchased qualify as assistive technology or business equipment.
+- The items to be purchased qualify as assistive technology.

 How do participants enroll in the IDA?